-To avoid the need for multiple applications for certification of work plans, Environment Canterbury encourages users to submit annual (or up to three yearly) work plans for their scheme maintenance and flood repair activities.
+To avoid the need for multiple applications for certification of work plans, Environment Canterbury strongly encourages users to submit work plans for their scheme maintenance activities to be carried out under this Code of Practice which are valid for no less than one year.

-Where users have documented standard work practices or operational and maintenance plans that detail the measures to be used which are already in accordance with this Code of Practice, such documentation may be submitted to Environment Canterbury for certification (meaning it may not be necessary to prepare a separate document for certification purposes).
-If Environment Canterbury determines the work practices are in accordance with the Code of Practice, Environment Canterbury will provide written confirmation to that effect.
-Such confirmation will specify the measures provided in the submitted documentation are determined to be in accordance with this Code of Practice and the certification is not an endorsement of all aspects of the documentation (meaning it is not certifying the appropriateness of the overall operational or maintenance plan).
+Where users have documented standard work practices or operational and maintenance plans that detail the measures to be used which are in accordance with this Code of Practice, such documentation may be submitted to Environment Canterbury for certification (meaning it may not be necessary to prepare a separate document for certification purpose).
+If Environment Canterbury determines that the work practices are in accordance with the Code of Practice, Environment Canterbury will provide written confirmation to that effect.
+Such confirmation will specify that the measures provided in the submitted documentation are determined to be in accordance with this Code of Practice and that the certification is not an endorsement of all aspects of the documentation (meaning it is not certifying the appropriateness of the overall operational or maintenance plan).

-Timeframe for submitting annual work plans
+4.2 Timeframe for submittal of work plans

-Applicants seeking certification of annual (or up to three yearly) work plans under this Code of Practice are encouraged to submit work plans no later than 31 May in each calendar year.
-Work plans submitted by this deadline will be processed and outcomes advised to the applicant by 30 June.
+Applicants seeking certification of work plans under this Code of Practice are encouraged to submit work plans no later than 30 September in each calendar year.
+Work plans submitted by this deadline will be processed and outcomes advised to the applicant by 31 October.